AliParky/bvh-analysis/README.md

 # bvh-analysis

-BVH Analysis is a tool for analyzing and visualizing BVH files, which are commonly used for motion capture data.
+BVH Analysis is a tool for analyzing and visualizing BVH files (Biovision Hierarchy), which are commonly used for motion capture data.

 ## Installation
 To install BVH Analysis, follow these steps: